Kett's Rebellion: Attacks on the rebels

 On 25 August the rebels commenced an artillery attack on the walls around the northern area of the city near the Magdalen and Pockthorpe gates.
 With the north of the city again in rebel hands, Warwick launched an attack.
 Bitter street fighting eventually cleared the city once again.

+Rebels' defeat at Dussindale

 On 26 August, 1,400 foreign mercenaries arrived in the city.
-These were German "landsknechts", a mix of handgunners and pikemen.
+These were German "landsknechts", a mix of musketeers and zweihander-swordsmen.
 With these reinforcements, Warwick now had a formidable army with which to face the rebels.
 Kett and his people were aware of this, and that night they left their camp at Mousehold for lower ground in preparation for battle.
 During the morning of 27 August, the armies faced each other outside the city.
 The final battle took place at Dussindale, and was a disaster for the rebels.
 In the open, against well-armed and trained troops, they were routed and thousands were killed.

-The location of Dussindale has never been established.
+The location of Dussindale has not been established with certainty, but battlefield debris (musket balls and other lead shot—iron artefacts such as arrowheads having not readily survived) have suggested Long Valley, Norwich, now a partly built-up area to the north-east of the city centre.
+An alternative location, further to the east, is suggested by Anne Carter of Norfolk Archaeology, who found in parish records references to "Dussings Dale" adjoining the common of the village of Great Plumstead (52.63°N 1.37°E).
+A map regression analysis published by the Council for British Archaeology supports Carter's proposition, but its conclusion placed the exact spot some 200 metres to the west.